morepath/morepath/doc/developing.rst

 Tox
 ---

-Install tox to check Morepath works with the versions of Python it supports.
+With tox you can test Morepath under different Python environments.

 We have Travis continuous integration installed on Morepath's github repository and it runs the same tox tests after each checkin.